ABCs of Service Learning and Community Engagement

-Following the principles of backward design, we suggest that you consider your overarching goals as you consider the structure for your course.
+Following the principles of backward design, we suggest that you consider your overarching goals as you consider the structure of your course.
 Be thinking about your desired learning outcomes as you explore the subsections below.

 Consider what course goals (disciplinary content, essential skills, etc) might be enhanced through a SL/CE experience.
 Work done in the community without connection to disciplinary/course content is volunteering.
 Service, but not service learning.

-To avoid repeating historical errors of the Savior Complex and blind leadership from ivory towers, our SL/CE efforts emphasize the community's voice, recognize our partners as co-directors and co-instructors, and seeks reciprocity in all our relationships.
+To avoid repeating historical errors of the Savior Complex and blind leadership from ivory towers, our SL/CE efforts emphasize the community's voice, recognize our partners as co-directors and co-instructors, and seek reciprocity in all our relationships.